shipyardapp/Shipyard-Documentation/docs/reference/vessels/inputs.md

 ## Definition

-The Inputs tab contains both the full description of a Custom Blueprint \(left\) and all of the Inputs \(right\) that need to be filled out in order to build a Vessel.
+The Inputs tab contains both the full description of a Blueprint \(left\) and all of the Inputs \(right\) that need to be filled out in order to build a Vessel.

 ### Description

-The description is a long-form explanation of what a Blueprint does.
+The [description](../blueprints/blueprint-description) is a long-form explanation of what a Blueprint does.
 This will often include instructions for users to ensure that they can use the Blueprint with no issues.
-This information is set in a [Blueprints' ](../blueprints/)settings on the [Information Card](information-card.md).

 ### Inputs

-The inputs are a direct reflection of the [Blueprint Variables ](../blueprints/blueprint-variables.md)that are set up for the selected [Blueprint](../blueprints/).
+The inputs are a direct reflection of the [Blueprint Variables ](../blueprints/blueprint-variables) that are set up for the selected [Blueprint](../blueprints/blueprints-overview).

+These fields allow a user to input data that a script uses, without the need to code.

 ## Screenshots